President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 And then people began to offer their theories, me included, as to why, based on that statistic.

-And you remember the theories they ran the gamut.
+And you remember the theories, they ran the gamut.

-Well, a lot of these people were conservative and didn't like Romney, wasn't a conservative enough, and so they sat it out.
+Well, a lot of these people were conservative and didn't like Romney, wasn't conservative enough, and so they sat it out.

 The other explanation was that these people were just, they're the ones, they're the backbones of the country.